cawka/cs118-spring2016/project-2.md

     * `S` (SYN, 1 bit): Synchronize sequence numbers (TCP connection establishment)

     * `F` (FIN, 1 bit): No more data from sender (TCP connection termination)

+- The client should save file to `received.data` in the current working directory.

+- After server finishes transmission, it should terminate the connection using FIN/FIN-ACK procedure.
+The client should implement TIME-WAIT mechanism, e.g., using 2*RTO as a waiting time.

 ## Environment Setup